• Home

 "Urgent Survey for Undergraduate and Graduate Students" Results: Understanding the Current Situation of University of Tokyo Students amid the COVID-19 Pandemic

 Unauthorized use is prohibited.
-If you wish to use the data, please contact the University of Tokyo Co-op Board of Directors Office using the form below.
+If you wish to use the data, please contact the University of Tokyo Co-op Board of Directors using the form below.

-<Aggregation results>
+<Aggregation Results>

-★ Undergraduate students...
-Please see the bottom of this page
+★Undergraduate students...Please see the bottom of this page

-★Graduate students...please see here (updated 6/5)
+★Graduate students...
+Please see here (updated 6/5)

 https://www.utcoop.or.jp/cgaku/news/news_detail_5590.html

-<Survey overview>
+<Survey Overview>

-Conducted by: National Federation of University Co-operative Associations
+Implementing body: National Federation of University Co-ops

-Dates: April 22nd, 2020 to April 30th, 2020 (This article analyzes responses received up to 4/29)
+Implementation period: April 22, 2020 - April 30, 2020 (This article analyzes responses received up to April 29)

-Number of responses: 869 from University of Tokyo undergraduate students and 225 from graduate students (as of 4/29).
-Nationwide total for the period: 35,542
+Number of responses: 869 from undergraduate students and 225 from graduate students at the University of Tokyo (as of April 29).
+(Total of 35,542 nationwide during the period)

 https://www.univcoop.or.jp/covid19/enquete/index.html